ssbc/patchbay/README.md

 # make sure you have secure-scuttlebutt@15.2.0
 npm ls secure-scuttlebutt -g
 sbot server
+# OR, install and run patchwork. (must have at least >= 2.8)

-# then in another tab
+# then in another tab (these must be two separate commands)
+sbot plugins.install ssb-links
-sbot plugins.install ssb-links ssb-query # must have patchwork >=2.8
+sbot plugins.install ssb-query
 # restart sbot server (go back to previous tab and kill it)
 ```
 now clone and run patchboard.